kjaym/api-documentation/docs/01_quickstart/index.md

 ### Next steps

-Users are encourage to read about the data model used on Citrination, the [PIF](http://citrine.io/pif), in order to understand how data is represented on the system.
+Users are encouraged to read about the data model used on Citrination, the [PIF](http://citrine.io/pif), in order to understand how data is represented on the system.

 The hierarchy of the [query language](!api/search/pif/query) exactly mirrors the hierarchy of the [PIF](http://citrine.io/pif) schema.
 With an understanding of this query language, users are able to query against data in Citrination in a very precise way.